 Deepak’s track record is both extensive and impressive.
 As a result of his reputation and success, Deepak has built his practice entirely on recommendations.

-Deepak is ranked in both Chambers & Partners and the Legal 500.
-He is also rated by VouchedFor and by Super Lawyers and described as a credit to the legal profession.
+Deepak is also rated by VouchedFor and by Super Lawyers and described as a credit to the legal profession.

 As a fraud supervisor and contract manager on the Very High Cost Cases (VHCC) Panel, Deepak has a vast amount of experience of working on VHCC cases, often involving multiple defendants, high value offences and major organised crime, which are usually accompanied by voluminous prosecution disclosure.